fingerman/CRM-SciBrix/README.md

 This basic CRM is divided into Companies, Customers, Suppliers and Products.
 The features of those have
 different relations as listed below.
-Users are editors and admins.
-Editors can create and update all assets and update their profile.
-Admins can further delete all assets incl. user profiles.
+Users are editors and admins:
+   -  Editors can create and update all assets and update their profile.
+   - Admins can further delete all assets.
+They see all users and can edit them.

 ####Features: